-8. What advice would you give to beginning scientific illustrator?
+7. What advice would you give to a beginning scientific illustrator?

 Obtain the required skills and education.
 Scientific illustration needs excellent drawing and design skills and a strong foundation in natural sciences.
-A good practical knowledge of computer graphics programs and digital techniques is also invaluable.
+Good practical knowledge of computer graphics programs and digital techniques is also invaluable.
 And then it’s all about getting your work out there:

 — Build a proper portfolio for a scientific illustrator